 Choosing Roofing Material

-Surrounded by lush greenery all year long in the Pacific Northwest and never take for granted the nearby forests that are our playground.
-This has lead to a deep appreciation for our natural surroundings.
+Surrounded by lush greenery all year long in the Pacific Northwest, residents strive to never take for granted the nearby forests that are our playground.
+This mentality has lead to a deep appreciation of our natural surroundings.
 So we follow “leave no trace” practices when we hike and implement “green” lifestyles even when we return home.

-We want to continue to enjoy the great outdoors for many years to come, so we care for it the best we can, which is why we ask about sustainable roofing materials when it’s time for an updated look for our homes.
+We want to continue to enjoy the great outdoors for many years to come, so we care for it the best we can.
+So we ask about sustainable roofing materials when it’s time for a new roof on our homes or commercial building.

 At Executive Roof Services, these values are important to us too, as a business and individuals, and we’d like to share our knowledge with you.
 Let’s first discuss what makes something sustainable.